imix8/cu_gl_sph/README.md

 1. Improve the boundary condition handling in the SPH solver.
+Right now it is an elastic collision with a coefficient of restitution.
+Need to alter it so that the boundary consists of a whole bunch of "invisble" particles that remain stationary that acts as solid cells.
+The reason behind this is that the boundary is no longer a wall, but particles that the SPH cuda kernel can treat in the same fashion as the moving particles.
+Makes the SPH solver more realistic.
 2. optimize sph sovler (benchmarking, timing and alg fixes, kernel, thread, gridsize)
 3. OpenGL implementation to visualize => UV Sphere or ICO Sphere that will create the indices, vertices, faces and such that an OpenGL shader will take to actually draw the sphere (input -> mesh/user_defined values, output -> frame buffer); dunp all cuda calculations to one variable (instead of dumping to .csv) and pass it to OpenGL to visualize.
 4. IM GUI => allow the user to select what input parameters they want with a window popup, before the simulation is done.